B-T-ND/B-T-ND/README.md

 ### Hello there!

-You can learn here about what I've been doing so far.
+You can learn here, about what I've worked with so far.

 ---